freedomofpress/securedrop/docs/ubuntu_config.md

 If network autoconfiguration completes before you can do this, the next window will ask for your hostname.
 To get back to the choice of configuring the network manually, **Cancel** the step that asks you to set a hostname and choose the manu option that says **Configure the network manually** instead.

 For a production install with a pfsense network firewall in place, the *Application Server* and the *Monitor Server* are on separate networks.
-You may choose your own network settings at this point, but make sure the settings you choose are unique on the firewall's network and remember to propogate your choices through the rest of the installation process.
+You may choose your own network settings at this point, but make sure the settings you choose are unique on the firewall's network and remember to propagate your choices through the rest of the installation process.

 We recommend you use the 192.168.1.0/24 network segment for the *Application Server* and 192.168.2.0/24 for the *Monitor Server*.
 The values you should enter when installing Ubuntu are listed below.